 It is home to one of the largest groups of memory and data storage researchers in the UK.
 This team is inter-disciplinary, bringing together materials scientists, physicists and electronic engineers from the Departments of Engineering and Physics.

 Our memory-related research expertise forms part of the larger ‘Functional Materials’ research theme of the University, which is led by Prof C David Wright and brings together around 40 permanent academic faculty staff and over 120 PhD and post-doctoral researchers working on important materials topics.

-The Functional Materials research theme has benefited from around £15 million of university and external investment in new staff and research facilities in the last three years, and has state-of-the-art materials and device fabrication facilities housed in 5 purpose-built clean rooms.
+The Functional Materials research theme has benefited from around £30 million of university and external investment in new staff and research facilities in the last five years, and has state-of-the-art materials and device fabrication facilities housed in 5 purpose-built clean rooms.

 People – link

 - Prof. C. David Wright is Professor of Electronic Engineering at the University of Exeter, and leads the Fun-COMP project.